Create a hot spot map

 The Geoprocessing pane appears.
 This pane contains a large number of tools that can be used on data layers.

-- In the Geoprocessing pane, search for Select Layer By Attribute.
-Click the Select Layer By Attribute tool.
+- In the Geoprocessing pane, search for and select Select Layer by Attribute.

 The tool opens.
 You can set several parameters to change how it runs.
 First, you'll choose which table to run the tool on.

 - For Input Rows, choose ZIP3 Loan Data.

 Next, you'll create a clause so that ZIP3 areas with 30 or more loans are selected.